elmarx/rabbitmq-x-consistent-hash/README.md

 rabbitmq-consistent-hash-exchange
 =================================

-Official rabbitmq image with consistent-hash-exchange plugin enabled
+Based on the official rabbitmq image, with consistent-hash-exchange plugin enabled